 Standard mileage rate.
-For 2022, the standard mileage rate for the cost of operating your car for business use is 58.5 cents (0.585) per mile from January 1-June 30 and 62.5 cents (0.625) per mile from July 1-December 31.
+For 2023, the standard mileage rate for the cost of operating your car for business use is 65.5 cents (\$0.655) per mile.
 Car expenses and use of the standard mileage rate are explained in chapter 4.

 Depreciation limits on cars, trucks, and vans.
-The first-year limit on the depreciation deduction, special depreciation allowance, and section 179 deduction for vehicles acquired before September 28, 2017, and placed in service during 2022, is \$11,200.
-The first-year limit on depreciation, special depreciation allowance, and section 179 deduction for vehicles acquired after September 27, 2017, and placed in service during 2022 increases to \$19,200.
-If you elect not to claim a special depreciation allowance for a vehicle placed in service in 2022, the amount increases to \$11,200.
+The first-year limit on the depreciation deduction, special depreciation allowance, and section 179 deduction for vehicles acquired before September 28, 2017, and placed in service during 2023, is \$12,200.
+The first-year limit on depreciation, special depreciation allowance, and section 179 deduction for vehicles acquired after September 27, 2017, and placed in service during 2023 increases to \$20,200.
+If you elect not to claim a special depreciation allowance for a vehicle placed in service in 2023, the amount increases to \$12,200.
 Depreciation limits are explained in chapter 4.

 Section 179 deduction.
-The maximum amount you can elect to deduct for most section 179 property (including cars, trucks, and vans) you placed in service in tax years beginning in 2022 is \$1,080,000.
-This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2,700,000.
+The maximum amount you can elect to deduct for section 179 property (including cars, trucks, and vans) you placed in service in tax years beginning in 2023 is \$1,160,000.
+This limit is reduced by the amount by which the cost of section 179 property placed in service during the tax year exceeds \$2,890,000.
 Section 179 deduction is explained in chapter 4.

-Also, the maximum section 179 expense deduction for sport utility vehicles placed in service in tax years beginning in 2022 is \$27,000.
+Also, the maximum section 179 expense deduction for sport utility vehicles placed in service in tax years beginning in 2023 is \$28,900.